ziyaur-12/Machine-Learning-Lab-RTU/Experiment-04-Backpropagation-ANN/README.md

 ## 📌 Aim

-To build an Artificial Neural Network by implementing the Backpropagation Algorithm and test the same using appropriate dataset values.
+Build an Artificial Neural Network by implementing the Backpropagation algorithm and test the same using appropriate data sets
 ---

 # 📘 Theory